Today's Best Movies.

 - Can I consume alcohol at the drive-in?

 We discourage consumption of alcohol here.
 After all, it is a DRIVE-in, with obvious implications for people who drink, then head home in their cars.
 If our staff observes you out of your vehicle with alcoholic beverages, we will ask that you throw them away or leave the theatre.
-If you appear to be intoxicated, under 21 and "under the influence" or indulging in any "illegal substances" at any age, it's highly likely the Sheriff will stop by to say "Hello".
+If you appear to be intoxicated, under 21 and "under the influence" or indulging in any "illegal substances" at any age, we may invite the Sheriff's department for a visit.
 The Drive-In is a family experience, and we appreciate your cooperation.

 - Do you have a marijuana policy?

-Under the new Washington law, marijuana consumption in public remains prohibited.
-As private property owners, it is our choice to maintain a zero-tolerance policy regarding consumption of marijuana on theatre grounds, whether in your vehicle or not.
+Under Washington law, marijuana consumption in public is prohibited.
+As private property owners, we can not choose to ignore this.
+Therefore, we maintain a zero-tolerance policy regarding consumption of marijuana products on theatre grounds, whether in your vehicle or not.
 Violators will be ejected without refund.
+Our staff will investigate any complaints brought to us by our patrons.

 A General List of our House Rules: